 Dr. Celena E. Kusch

 Dr. Celena Kusch serves as executive director of the Center for Academic Innovation and Faculty Support at USC Upstate.
 As an associate professor of American literature, her research focuses on transnational modernist women writers and the impact of cross-cultural contact with colonies and postcolonial independence movements on culture, art, identity, and life in the cities at the center of global empires.
 Her publications and presentations focus on the relationships between American and European modernist writers and the people, cultures, and literature of Egypt, South Africa, Jamaica, and India.
 She regularly teaches courses in postcolonial literature, multiethnic American literature, and American immigrant literature.

 Dr. Nicole Richardson

 Dr. Nicole Richardson is an assistant professor of East Asian history with a focus on Chinese history and women's and gender studies.
-Dr. Richardson has held research fellowships in Asia and will serve as moderator at the 2018 New Global South Summit.
+Dr. Richardson has held research fellowships in Asia and will serve as conference chair for the 2019 New Global South Summit.